 Does it feel like an invisible barrier or force is holding you back?

-You know you need to do it, but simultaneously you feel an unwitting resistance inside?
+You know you need to do it, but simultaneously you feel a resistance inside?

 And the more you delay or avoid getting started, the more difficult it becomes?

 So, you put it off to the very last minute - until a deadline dictates you have to do it, or until the pain of not doing it hurts more than the pain of doing it?

 For many of us, procrastination is rooted in anxiety.
 A panicky voice in our head saying, ‘I can’t do this’.

 Or it’s rooted in lack of motivation.
 The ‘I don’t want to do this’ voice.

 And sometimes, it’s a bit of both.

 You put off a task because you feel anxious or unmotivated, but the longer you put it off, the more anxious and unmotivated you feel.
 And vice versa.
 It’s a vicious circle.